Objects

 [<Band: 1>]

-To get a single row (or None if it doesn’t exist):
+To get a single row (or None if it doesn’t exist) use the first clause:

 >>> await Band.objects().get(Band.name == 'Pythonistas')